 Americans Share What Patriotism Means to Them

-(Illustration by The Epoch Times, Shutterstock, Public Domain)
+Illustration by The Epoch Times, Shutterstock, Public Domain

 Independence Day is the nation’s most patriotic holiday, and Americans celebrate it with abandon.

-On this day of parades, baseball games, hot dogs, and sparklers, even the stodgiest old uncle may arrive at the family cookout wearing a red-white-and-blue top hat and suspenders.
+On this day of parades, baseball games, hot dogs, and sparklers, even the stodgiest old uncle may arrive at the family cookout wearing a red, white, and blue top hat and suspenders.

 Americans love to display their patriotism.

 Yet there is little agreement on what that means.
-The majority—some 55 percent—of Americans think the United States has become a less patriotic nation in recent years, according to a Marist poll released on July 1.
+The majority—about 55 percent—of Americans think the United States has become a less patriotic nation in recent years, according to a Marist poll released on July 1.
 Only 14 percent think Americans have become more patriotic.

 “Definitions of patriotism, and behavioral standards for what counts as patriotic, are both folded into our current political divisions and reflect them,” Mr. Kollman told The Epoch Times.
 “Who counts as a patriot and what counts as patriotism are in the eyes of the beholders.”